V-Sekai/manuals/decisions/20210523-complete-gltf2-vrm-import-and-export-pipeline-in-godot-engine.md

-# Complete glTF2 / VRM import and export pipeline in Godot Engine
+# Accepted: Complete glTF2 / VRM import and export pipeline in Godot Engine

 ## Context and Problem Statement